Samantha7295/Card-Game/README.md

 b) Suppose you play this game repeatedly with the same opponent.
 Propose a general strategy to maximize your win probability.

+# DISCLAIMER
+You can read the bottom of the card_simulation.ipynb to see the results of the simulation.